 At this stage we are unaware when exactly we are able to resume the final stages of the construction, however we are confident to accept reservations from September 2020 onwards.

-Below are just a few reminders regarding what we should expect at the Park Hyatt Auckland otherwise.
+Below are a few details about what we can expect from the new Park Hyatt…

-The Park Hyatt Auckland will be a Category 5 World of Hyatt property.
-This means that a free night will cost 20,000 points per night (Hyatt’s most expensive Category 7 properties cost 30,000 points per night, by comparison).
+The Park Hyatt Auckland is a Category 5 World of Hyatt property.
+This means that a free night costs 20,000 points (Hyatt’s most expensive Category 7 properties cost 30,000 points per night, by comparison).

 If you’re looking to earn World of Hyatt points you can redeem towards a stay here, the good news is that points are pretty easy to come by.